paazmaya/naginata.fi/README.markdown

 Other notes
 -----------

-Both Javascript and CSS files are combined to a single file, minified and finally compressed.
+ * Both Javascript and CSS files are combined to a single file, minified and finally compressed.
-This reduces the amount of HTTP requests and if supported by the client, the download size.
+ * This reduces the amount of HTTP requests and if supported by the client, the download size.
-The minification is done via JSMin (https://github.com/rgrove/jsmin-php).
+ * The minification is done via JSMin (https://github.com/rgrove/jsmin-php)
+ * Unused Javascript could be stripped out with JSlim (https://github.com/zgrossbart/jslim)